Departments of the Central Committee of the Socialist Unity Party of Germany: Basic Industries

-Deputy department heads were Hans Zimmermann (from 1953) and Karl Heinz Schäfer (until 1957), Günther Wyschofsky (1958–1959), Berthold Handwerker (1959–1960), Heinz Meyer (1960–1963), Hilmar Tröger (1963–1965), Helmut Kreher (1965–1973), Wolfgang Teichmann (1973–1975) and Manfred Mühlbach (1975–1989).
+Deputy department heads were Hans Zimmermann (from 1953) and Karl-Heinz Schäfer (until 1957), Günther Wyschofsky (1958–1959), Berthold Handwerker (1959–1960), Heinz Meyer (1960–1963), Hilmar Tröger (1963–1965), Helmut Kreher (1965–1973), Wolfgang Teichmann (1973–1975) and Manfred Mühlbach (1975–1989).

 Comecon (1974–1985)

 The COMECON Working Group (Arbeitsgruppe RGW) was responsible for the GDR's economic involvement with other states in Comecon, additionally overseeing the working group of the same name at the Office of the Council of Ministers.

 The working group was originally created on 22 October 1974 from the International Economic Relations sector of the Planning and Finance Department, the sector head since December 1971, Horst Tschanter, continuing as working group head.
-It reverted to being a sector of the department in June 1985.
+It reverted to being a sector of the department in June 1985, now named USSR and Cooperation with Socialist Countries sector.